dnanexus/dxfuse/README.md

   OSError: [Errno 19] No such device
 ```

-A workaround is to make the mapping private:
+If the mapping is private to a single process then it does work.
+For example:

 ```
 >>> import mmap